 Not take actions that others would have taken otherwise.

-However, we’ve seen that instead of acting individually to take the top actions, it’s likely much higher impact to do good together, because communities can trade, specialise, achieve economies of scale.
+However, we’ve seen that instead of acting individually to take the top actions, it’s likely higher impact to do good together, because communities can trade, specialise, and achieve economies of scale.

 Moreover, when you think about how to best unlock the benefits of coordination, it turns out that these shifts are misplaced, and result from making an overly narrow single-player analysis.